4 ways dental leaders can support dental assistants and help them thrive

 Dental assistants are highly capable, qualified, and knowledgeable professionals.
 With a long list of responsibilities, they have a hand in nearly every aspect of a dental practice’s daily operations and work with everyone on the team.
 For their hard work, they want to be recognized and respected by their employers and teammates rather than being made to feel that they’re “just” dental assistants.

-Just over half (54%) of dental assistants in DANB’s most recent Salary and Satisfaction Survey said they feel valued by their employer.
-Feeling underappreciated was one of the most common reasons dental assistants leave their jobs.
+Under half (49%) of dental assistants in DANB’s Salary and Satisfaction Survey said they feel valued by their employer.
+Feeling underappreciated is also one of the most common reasons dental assistants leave their jobs.
 When dental assistants do feel appreciated, it fosters a positive office environment, improves their morale, motivates them to continue their hard work, and makes them want to stay at the practice long-term — all of which can help your practice thrive.

 Providing feedback